lidofinance/lido-staking-vault-cli/docs/cli/commands/deposits.md

 - New guarantor must be different from current guarantor

 **Use Case:** Allows node operators to change their guarantor while ensuring previous guarantor gets refunded for any existing balance.

+### claim-guarantor-refund (claim-g-refund)

+Claims refund for the previous guarantor of the node operator.

+**Process:**

+1. Validates caller is the previous guarantor of the node operator
+2. Confirms the claim operation
+3. Transfers ETH to the previous guarantor

+**Requirements:**

+- Previous guarantor must be different from current guarantor
+- Previous guarantor must have balance

+**Use Case:** Allows previous guarantors to claim refund for any existing balance.

+### activate-validator (activate)

+Activates the proven validator depositing ACTIVATION_DEPOSIT_AMOUNT (31 ETH) from the staged balance of StakingVault.

+**Process:**

+1. Validates caller is the node operator of the validator
+2. Confirms the activate operation
+3. Transfers ACTIVATION_DEPOSIT_AMOUNT (31 ETH) from the staged balance of StakingVault to the validator

+**Requirements:**

+- Validator must be in PROVEN state
+- Staged balance must be sufficient for ACTIVATION_DEPOSIT_AMOUNT (31 ETH)

+**Use Case:** Allows node operators to activate their validators by depositing 31 ETH from the staged balance of StakingVault.

 ## Withdrawal Credentials